thed00de/hypernetes/docs/admin/kubelet.md

       --container-runtime="docker": The container runtime to use.
 Possible values: 'docker', 'rkt'.
 Default: 'docker'.
       --containerized[=false]: Experimental support for running kubelet in a container.
 Intended for testing. [default=false]
-      --cpu-cfs-quota[=true]: Enable CPU CFS quota enforcement for containers that specify CPU limits --docker-endpoint="": If non-empty, use this for the docker endpoint to communicate with --docker-exec-handler="native": Handler to use when executing a command in a container.
+      --cpu-cfs-quota[=true]: Enable CPU CFS quota enforcement for containers that specify CPU limits --disable-hyper-internal-service[=false]: Disable the internal haproxy service in Hyper pods --docker-endpoint="": If non-empty, use this for the docker endpoint to communicate with --docker-exec-handler="native": Handler to use when executing a command in a container.
 Valid values are 'native' and 'nsenter'.
 Defaults to 'native'.
       --enable-custom-metrics[=false]: Support for gathering custom metrics.